isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 `gcloud compute <https://cloud.google.com/sdk/gcloud/reference/compute/>`_.

 Launch a VM using the CLI
 =========================
 The command to create a new GCE VM instance is ``gcloud compute instances create``.
-The complete documentaiton can be found
+The complete documentation can be found
 `online <https://cloud.google.com/sdk/gcloud/reference/compute/instances/create>`_
 or by typing ``gcloud compute instances create --help`` on the command line.